 Students may submit an appeal review for any decision regarding their Hathaway Scholarship award.
-Common reasons for review include: incorrect awards, taking time off for medical purposes and not going through a regain semester, or not being able to maintain SAP due to good cause.
+Common reasons for review include: incorrect awards, taking time off for medical purposes and not going through a regain semester, or not being able to maintain satisfactory academic progress (SAP) due to good cause.